Last Updated on

 To save time, the system allows you to simply import the keywords from Mangools’ KWFinder.
 And yes, you can follow up on multiple keywords at the same time.

 And it doesn’t end there.
-Its analysis engine covers multiple parameters to help you view how the various keywords are performing in selected locations- cities, regions, states, or countries.
+Its analysis engine covers multiple parameters to help you view how the various keyword rank are performing in selected locations- cities, regions, states, or countries.

 Then since the resultant findings might differ on separate devices, the SERPWatcher also tracks ranking on both PCs and mobile devices.
 Thankfully, switching between platforms is as simple as a single click.